Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: Experiments, Results and Discussion

 \subsection{Parallel Search Efficiency of the CBHA}

-Parallelization performance is analyzed based on the OP scenario, which aims at obtaining the probability that the `Optimization Solver' finds a solution with a better fitness value than the one provided by OR-Tools, with varying numbers of processes over which computation can be distributed.
-Because the CBHA is a population-based heuristic algorithm, the number of generations has little impact on performance.
-The generation number is therefore fixed at 100 for these experiments.
+Parallelization performance is analyzed based on the OP scenario, which aims at obtaining the probability that the `Optimization Solver' finds a route with a better fitness value than the one from GLS, with varying numbers of processes over which computation can be distributed.
+Because CBHA is a population-based heuristic algorithm, the number of generations has little impact on performance.
+We therefore fixed the generation number to 100 for these experiments.
 Fig.~\ref{fig:para1} demonstrates the parallelization performance with constraints of increasing population numbers over 100 executions.
-A logistic function curve fitting was applied to the data points to show the trend with increasing populations.
-Results indicate that the serial execution's probability of finding a better solution cannot converge to 100\% even using 10000 populations while the parallel execution using 4 allocated processes converges to 100\% by 5000 populations.
-For a small population number, e.g., $N_{pop} \leq 500$, parallel execution still achieves better solutions with approximately linear probability improvement.
+A logistic function curve was fitted to the data points to show the trend with increasing populations.
+Results indicate that the serial execution's probability of finding a better solution cannot converge to 100\% even using 10000 populations, while the 4-processes execution converges to 100\% at 5000 populations.
+For a small population number, e.g., $N_{pop} \leq 500$, parallel execution achieves better solutions with approximately linear probability improvement.
 The execution time for the `optimization solver' to achieve a trusted solution can therefore be reduced linearly with increasing allocated processes.
-To find the minimum execution time needed to achieve a better solution than OR-Tools, another experiment was designed using 5000 populations and 100 generations, in which the 4-process execution is able to converge to 100\%.
+To find the minimum execution time needed to gain a better solution than GLS, another experiment was conducted using 5000 populations, and 100 generations, in which the 4-process execution can converge to 100\%.
 Fig.~\ref{fig:para2} demonstrates the empirical cumulative distribution (ECDF) of the execution time to achieve a better solution.
 With 4 allocated processes, the CBHA needs at least 5 minutes to guarantee a solution of better performance than OR-Tools.
-But compared to serial execution, the 4-process execution can save computation time by $\sim$30\% of the full execution time.
-A linear performance increment is therefore expected with increases in the number of allocated processes.
+But compared to serial execution, the 4-process execution can save computation time by $\sim$30\% of the total execution time.
+Among all cases where CBHA achieved better solutions, using four processes had a smaller mean (112.04 s) and Standard Deviation (SD, 45.71) of execution time compared to serial execution (mean 149.76 s, SD 81.29).
+Although a simple strategy was used in this experiment, the results clearly show that parallelization can enhance the solver's stability and reduce the computational time needed for convergence.
+The experiment also proves that ROMP can be used for online re-planning on regular flight computers.